 This review (2024) discusses the pivotal role of neuroimaging in modern psychedelic research, providing insights into the acute and longer-term therapeutic effects of these substances.
-Evidence from ffMRI, PET, and MEG/EEG studies informs computational models, offering a comprehensive understanding of the effects of psychedelics on human consciousness as well as supporting the advancement of psychedelic therapies.
+Evidence from fMRI, PET, and MEG/EEG studies informs computational models, offering a comprehensive understanding of the effects of psychedelics on human consciousness as well as supporting the advancement of psychedelic therapies.

 Abstract of Exploring mechanisms of psychedelic action using neuroimaging